tomchor/ezkpp/_build/html/_sources/improving.txt

    :literal:

-Again, copy and paste those lines into ``ttropo.spc``, save, exit, and let's proceed to the ``.def`` fle.
+Again, copy and paste those lines into ``ttropo.spc``, save, exit, and let's proceed to the ``.def`` file.
 Create ``ttropo.def`` with ``notepad++ ttropo.def``.
 In that file you will write the following lines:

 .. include:: test4/ttropo.def
    :literal:

-You can see that with this set of definitions we chose to run the model for 15 days, with a timestep of 0.2 hours and that many of the initial concentrations are set to zero.
+You can see that with this set of definitions we chose to run the model for 15 days, with a time step of 0.2 hours and that many of the initial concentrations are set to zero.

 With these files we have the complete ``ttropo`` model and are ready to run it.
 We can use the ``updatenrun.sh`` script as ``sh updatenrun.sh ttropo`` (you'll have to copy it to the current directory with ``cp`` first).
-It should run succesfully now.
+It should run successfully now.
 Note that we again have to check out ``ttropo.map`` to find out the order of the species in the output file.
-We can use the followig Python script to plot the results (the correct output order is already included in it):
+We can use the following Python script to plot the results (the correct output order is already included in it):